science-en-poche/yelandur/API.md

 }
 ```

-A `401` is returned if no authentication is provided.
-If the device is
-not registered, a `404` is returned (yes, that distinction lets
+If the device is not registered, a `404` is returned.

+Authentication is not taken into account here because there is no
+private data in the model, so the only information possibly worth
-attackers learn which `id`s are registered and which aren't, but
+protecting is which keys are registered and which aren't.
+But hiding
+that means not distinguishing between a user having access to a device
+(which should give a `403`), and a device not being registered (which
+should give a `404`), returning the same error for both cases.
+That
-avoiding that leads to awful twists in the API with `PUT` and `POST`
+leads to awful twists in the API with `PUT` and `POST` methods, so it's
-methods ; and it's not really sensitive information).
+way simpler to have all this information public, especially since it's
+not particularly sensitive.

 ##### `DELETE`